timerring/CloudCheckin/README-en.md

   - Automatic question answering

 ## How to Use

+### Fork the repository

+Fork the repository to your own.
+Then add the secrets to the repository.
+Then just wait for the workflow to run.

 > If you don't need a particular platform, you can simply delete the corresponding platform's workflow file in the `.github/workflows` directory.